 Attribute Meaning Name of the application The name that you want to assign to the application.
 You are free to choose any descriptive text here.
 The name of an application is only for you to be able to handle the application in the user interface.
 It is not used for request processing.
 Mode Here you can select whether the application runs in detection mode or in protection mode.
 We recommend running your application in detection mode for some time before switching to protection mode.
 This only logs ruleset violations and does not interfere with the actual traffic.
 For detailed information on detection mode versus protection mode, see Detection Mode , Protection Mode .
 Customer key Here you can select the customer key for application mapping.
-For details on customer keys, see Application Mapping, Paths, Preconditions.
-NOTE: When using vWAF integrated in Virtual Traffic Manager (Traffic Manager), you typically do not have any other customer keys than the empty "[Default Customer Key]" because typically there is only one cluster and all enforcers (here: Traffic Managers) are identical.
+For details on customer keys, see Application Mapping, Paths, Preconditions .
+NOTE: You do not need to use customer keys.
+When in doubt, leave the default setting "Default Customer Key" unchanged.
 Host name Here you need to add the hosts of your application.
 For information on adding hosts in general, see Editing Application Mapping .
 If your vWAF installation has already been running for some time, the drop-down list labeled select a host name contains a list of hostname suggestions.
 These suggestions are compiled from log file entries that could not be assigned to any application configured in vWAF, so it is likely that you want to select one of these.
 Enter or select a host name, and then click the Add this hostname button.
 Repeat this action for all hosts that you want to assign to the application.